CSE210-Team-5/Test2/README.md

 5. Put the client.ini file in instance directory.

 6. Run `flask --app feed_amalgamator run --debug` .
 This opens the site in your browser.
-In debug you can make live changes in the code which will be reflected on to the site without having to restart the server.
+In debug mode you can make live changes in the code which will be reflected on to the site without having to restart the server.